riptl/ppc750cl/README.md

 It powers the disassembler, assembler, and Rust/Python bindings code analysis tools.

 Similarly to LLVM TableGen, the program `ppc750cl-genisa` generates a Rust file implementing an instruction decoder.

+### Safety & Correctness

+- This project does not use `unsafe` Rust code outside of testing utils.
+- The disassembler has been fuzzed over all ~4.29 billion possible instructions (via `ppc750cl-fuzz`).
+- It is safe to run the disassembler over untrusted byte arrays.
+- However no guarantees on correctness are made (yet).
+Expect bugs.

+### Performance

+- Performance isn't great but acceptable.
+- Disassembling & printing: 600k insn/s (2.4 MB/s)
+- Disassembling only: 6M insn/s (24 MB/s)